-Unsure where to begin when it comes to setting up your social media profiles to make them relevant in the financial industry?
-It can be daunting to tackle creating all the various social media profiles for sure.
-To start off, we recommend first focusing on the big three: Facebook, Twitter and LinkedIn.
+Unsure how to set up your social media profiles for the financial industry?
+It can certainly be daunting to tackle the various social media channels.
+To start off, we recommend focusing on the big three: Facebook, Twitter and LinkedIn.

-So, what do you need to know in order to get started on your big three social media platforms?
-Follow our checklist to help ease you into the creation of your social media profiles and help you create profiles that both engage your followers, boost your brand’s SEO and drives more traffic to your site.
+So, what do you need to know in order to get started on the big three platforms?
+Follow this checklist to ease into the creation of your profiles and help you create accounts that both engage followers, boost your brand’s SEO and drive more traffic to your site.

 6 Steps to Setting Up Your Business Facebook Page:

-For your business Facebook page, it can be confusing what to use as your cover photo and profile photo.
-Using the company logo is the best option because it keeps your page professional and also helps people recognize your Facebook page from having seen it online or on your website.
-Once you have decided upon the profile and cover picture, it is important to consider the sizing of your photos.
+Once you’ve decided upon the profile and cover picture, it’s important to consider the size of your photos.
 Make sure your Facebook picture is the full 180-by-180 pixel resolution that Facebook allows.
 Also, check that the picture is clear and visible to the viewer.

-Step 3: Don’t Forget About Your Company Name.
+Step 3: Don’t Forget About Your Firm’s Name

 Use Facebook to market your company and build new relationships and connections with potential clients as well as to keep up with past clients.
 You may think when it comes to your Facebook profile’s name, this is the time to be creative.
 Wrong!
 Make sure to be consistent with the name you use when making your business Facebook page as it pertains to your company website.
 Stick with your company name and you can’t go wrong!